 Around $30 a day is the cost of a rental car in New Zealand.
 You can even do a one-way car rental.
 For example, pick up the car in Auckland, and drive it all the way to Christchurch, where you can take your flight out of the country.

-Other ways to ger around New Zealand
+Other ways to get around New Zealand

-However, if you want to rent a car in some parts of the country and then take flights sometimes, you can also do that.
+However, if you want to rent a car in some parts of the country and then take flights sometimes, you can do that.
 But it requires you to take a look at your options in advance so you don’t waste your money and overbook.
-You want to make sure there are direct flights between the cities or else, you might as well drive than the waste time during flight connections.

 For example, you can pick up a rental car in Auckland and bring take it to Rotorua.
 From Rotorua, you can drop off the car and fly to Wellington.
 Then pick up another vehicle in Wellington to take to South Island or you can fly from Wellington to Christchurch and get another car there to travel around the south.